RlucSal/Accessi-Web/README.md

 If you encounter a bug or have a suggestion for improvement, please open an issue on our Issue Tracker.
 When reporting issues, please provide as much detail as possible, including steps to reproduce the problem, your environment, and any relevant code snippets or screenshots.

 ### Feature Requests
 If you have an idea for a new feature or enhancement, you can also open an issue on our Issue Tracker to discuss it.
-We value community input and will consider your ideas for future development.

 ### Pull Requests.
 To PR follow the following steps:
 1. Fork the repository to your own GitHub account.